Attention Deficit Disorders

 - Section 504 Accommodation Plan (504)

-ACCESS makes the determination of reasonable and appropriate accommodations even though reports may include recommendations for accommodations.ACCESS has created a form that may be helpful in providing the above information:
+SAS makes the determination of reasonable and appropriate accommodations even though reports may include recommendations for accommodations.SAS has created a form that may be helpful in providing the above information:

 Attention Deficit Disorder Disability Verification Form (PDF, opens in new window)